-Check for polarity on the incoming telephone line to each board and maintain polarity throughout the telephone line.
+incoming telephone line to each board and maintain polarity throughout the telephone line.
 One potential problem checked when a malfunction occurs in a telephone entry system is to see if the telephone line has been wired to each board with the correct polarity.

 Test Example: By-pass board's CENTRAL OFFICE terminals #1 and #2.
 Terminal #2 must be positive (Tip +) with respect to terminal #1 (Ring -).
 Set a VOM meter to measure DC volts.
 Place the positive lead on terminal #2 and the negative lead on terminal #1.
+If the meter shows a positive voltage

-If the meter shows a positive voltage negative voltage (needle moves off scale to the left), reverse the wires on terminals #1 and #2.
+- OK.
+If the meter shows a negative voltage (needle moves off scale to the left), reverse the wires on terminals #1 and #2.